Chetic/libcanusb/README.md

 =========
 Library for communicating with CANUSB adapters http://www.can232.com/canusb/

-Currently only supports VCP (virtual serial port) mode, but D2XX support is planned.
+Currently only supports VCP (virtual serial port) mode.

 An example application can be found at https://github.com/Chetic/btmis